michhar/michhar.github.io/_posts/2017-12-08-cntk-has-feelings-too.md

     return model(features)
 ```

-In the end I had 37917906 parameters in 12 parameter tensors with a final training error of 32.81% and average test error of 22.35% (which, to be honest, could indicate an issue of under or over-fitting).
-A validation step would be highly recommended in this case given sufficient computational power.
+In the last architecture I had 37917906 parameters in 12 parameter tensors with an average test error of 22.35% (which, to be honest, could cause an issue of over-fitting due to the very large number of parameters - just something to consider).
+A validation step would be highly recommended in this case given sufficient computational power!

 ## Conclusion

 I picked a few random pictures from an online image search of happy and sad faces.
 With my error rate of 22% it did pretty well, even on pictures of my own face (not shown).
-These, for instance were correctly id'd as happy and sad.
+These, for instance, were correctly identified as happy and sad.

 ![happy and sad kids](/img/cntk_feels/kids_happy_sad.png)

 (Note, the images may not show correctly as their 48x48 square size in this browser).

-The improvements are not an exhaustive list of everything one can try to gain better results, but do represent some common ways to deal with image data using CNNs.
+The improvements are not an exhaustive list of everything one can try to gain better results of course, but do represent some common ways to deal with image data using CNNs.
 If you have GPU-acceleration options, give some more complex network architectures a try - you could spin up an Azure Deep Learning VM which is what I usually do at my day job.
 Happy deep learning!

 **The Jupyter notebooks associated with this post can be found on GitHub [here](https://github.com/michhar/python-jupyter-notebooks/tree/master/cntk)**